snoidetx/Snoidepaedia/docs/education/exchange.md

 * SCE.A405 Inverse Problems and Data Assimilation
 * SCE.I435 Visual and Knowledge Information Processing

-*@snoidetx* stayed at Shofu Dormitory in Aobadai, Yokohama, a nice and quiet place.
+I stayed at Shofu Dormitory in Aobadai, Yokohama, a nice and quiet place.